 These pythons are big.
 And when I say big, I mean BIG.
 Just wait till you see them at feeding time…

-The attraction is really well set-up for children who’ll no doubt be intrigued by the creepy crawlies but adults will find it fascinating as well, especially if they can find the courage to let one of the enormous, yet gentle, giant spiders climb over their hands during the keeper demonstrations.
+The attraction is really well set-up for children who’ll no doubt be intrigued by the creepy crawlies but adults will find it fascinating as well and I thought the keeper presentations were thoughtfully aimed at adults just as much as the youngsters.

-This is the highlight of the attraction in my opinion and I loved watching the beautiful tarantulas slowly walk around on my hand.
+In my opinion the feeding demonstrations and handling sessions are the highlight of the attraction and I loved watching the beautiful tarantulas slowly walk across my hands.
 And I never thought I’d call a spider beautiful.
 The keeper’s enthusiasm has obviously rubbed off on me.

-There’s a small gift shop on the site if you want to buy a rubber snake or spider for your kids to play with/scare your partner with, and as it’s a short walk to Dobbie’s garden centre you’re not far from a decent cafe.
+There’s a small gift shop on the site if you want to buy a rubber snake or spider for your kids to play with/scare your partner with, and thanks to the garden centre you’re never far from a decent café.

-All in all, I have to say I whole-heartedly recommend this attraction for a family visit, and I think the owners deserve credit for the work they’re doing to promote these animals in such a positive light.
+All in all, I have to say I whole-heartedly recommend this attraction for a family visit and I think the owners deserve credit for the work they’re doing to promote these under-appreciated animals in such a positive light.

-Edinburgh Butterfly and Insect World is located at Dobbie’s garden centre, Edinburgh.
+Edinburgh Butterfly World is located next to Dobbies Garden Centre in Lasswade, Midlothian.
 By car, follow the signs to Lasswade and turn off the A772 Gilmerton Road near the Edinburgh City Bypass.

 Dobbies Garden World,